-Within a good treatment program, a person will progress directly from detox to treatment for opioid addiction.
+Within a good treatment program, a person will progress directly from detox to opioid use disorder treatment.
 This supports them during one of their greatest times of need—directly after detoxification—when cravings can become very intense.
 Vertava Health Massachusetts offers this dual support.
-After detoxification, a person’s tolerance is reduced.
+After a medical detox, a person’s tolerance is reduced.
 Without this adjunct treatment, an unattended person who relapses within this state faces an increased risk of fatal overdose.
-Because of this, our detox program not only enhances your chances of sobriety, but it may even save your life.
+Because of this, our program not only enhances your chances of sobriety, but it may even save your life.

 While withdrawal is the set of symptoms which appear as a person stops using a certain drug of abuse, detox is the way of safely managing these symptoms.
 Since your body and brain are dependent on the opioid drug, we need to gradually wean you off the addictive substance.
 In doing so, the symptoms of withdrawal decrease in severity.
 This allows your body more time to flush the drug’s harmful toxins from its system, giving it a greater opportunity to strengthen itself and regain balance prior to treatment.